 - the courses imported from the Content Marketplace and made available in channels are not filtered by the Show only courses in which I'm not enrolled filter even if they're available for self-enrollment.

 You can manage or modify any of the settings that you configured when originally creating a channel at any time by clicking on the name of the channel or selecting the ellipsis icon and then choosing the Edit option in the channel’s row on the channels management page.
 In both of these cases, you will access the channel’s page, where you can manage all of the settings related to the channel and edit them.

 If you need to duplicate, delete or move your channel to the top to reorder the channel list, click the ellipsis icon on the right side of the channel row in the table listing the channels, then select the corresponding option, Duplicate, Delete or Move to Top.
-Remember that you can neither delete nor duplicate a built-in or Artificial Intelligence-based channel, and that you cannot move Artificial Intelligence-based channels to the top.
+Remember that you cannot duplicate AI-based channels and you can neither delete nor duplicate built-in channels.

 When duplicating your channel, in the right panel that opens you will be asked if you want to assign to the new channel the same content and the same experts of the channel you are duplicating.
 Once configured these options, press Duplicate at the bottom of the panel to create a new channel starting from the one you chose to duplicate.
 The channel’s page will open, where you can set your new channel’s configuration.
 Please refer to the Creating and Managing Channels section in this article for any further information about how to configure the channel.